Emerge/level-subkey/README.md

 ## Main Concepts

-The key is always string only.
+The key is always string only unless it's an index.

 * Key Path
 * Key